 Originary blog

-The Originary blog covers HTTP 402, AI payments, PEAC receipts, AIPREF, and the infrastructure needed for the agentic web.
+The Originary blog covers agent verification, signed records, policy, offline verification, evidence workflows, and the open infrastructure needed for automated interactions.
 Technical articles, protocol updates, and best practices from the Originary team.

 All Articles